nanguoyu/AfterShot/README.md

 run main.py
 ```

-When you get a screen capture, you press F2 and get result.
+When you get a screen capture, you press F2 and the result will be copied to clipboard